IberaSoft/sk-angular-gulp-sass/README.md

 ## Prerequisites

-- [Java](https://www.java.com/en/download/) v1.8.0 or greater is installed, and is available on the PATH environment variable.
+- [NodeJS](https://nodejs.org/en/download/) v4.2.4 or greater is installed, and `node` and `npm` are available on the PATH environment variable.
 - [Git](https://git-scm.com/) v2.6.4 or greater is installed, and is available on the PATH environment variable.
-- [NodeJS](https://nodejs.org/en/download/) v5.3.0 or greater is installed, and `node` and `npm` are available on the PATH environment variable.
-(Note: Python 2.6 or 2.7 is required to build from source tarballs.)
-- Gulp is installed globally `npm i gulp -g`.
-Check the [official documentation](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md).
-- Add the following entry to your host file: `127.0.0.1 local.myapp.com`

 ## Quick Start